firmannf/recon/REQUIREMENT.md

 ### Additional Assumption
 - Each bank provides statements in standardized CSV format and the data already sorted
 - System transaction data is in standardized CSV format and the data already sorted
+- Bank name is derived from filename since it is not specified inside the file
 - All date are using UTC+7
 - All amount are using Indonesian Rupiah and only 2 max decimal points
 - One CSV can contains multiple date transactions